brendansiraky/cardano-dapp-connector-backend/README.md

 Check out a live working demo of this [here](cardanodappconnector.tech).

-Check out the repo for the front end [here](https://github.com/brendansiraky/cardano-dapp-connector).
+Check out the repo for the frontend [here](https://github.com/brendansiraky/cardano-dapp-connector).

 ## Requirements
 - Docker and Docker Compose.